By Dr. Adam J. Friedman – Coconut Creek, Florida – Back Pain Caused by Degenerative Disc Disease

 Along with regular chiropractic treatments, the proper amount of physical activity and strengthening the muscles which support your spine, there are other self-care choices you can make.
 Individuals have the responsibility of making healthy lifestyle choices, such as eating a nutritious diet, stopping smoking and abusing alcohol, as well as addressing both the physical and emotional effects of having a musculoskeletal condition.

 We live in a time where health information is readily available; take advantage of it.
 It’s important that you learn all you can about degenerative disc disease and my proposed treatment.
 If anything is unclear – please ask.
 Prevention is much preferred over treatment.
 Self-management encompasses the choices made every day to live well and stay healthy – as well as pain-free!

 Remember – each year, millions of people find relief from pain caused by their degenerative disc disorder – WITHOUT surgery, WITHOUT drugs – using chiropractic medicine and informed self-care.
 It may well provide you with relief as well.

-Call me to schedule a free consultation today!
+Call me to schedule an appointment today!